Thank you to the Indiana POST Program for creating this overview. Some information may be specific to the Indiana POST Program.

 - Goals of care.
 What is important to the patient?
 What makes a good quality of life?

-After talking, the patient and his/her health care professional may be able to make informed, shared decisions about what treatments the patient wants, or does not want, and put them on a POLST Paradigm Form.
-This form is a medical order that emergency personnel can follow whenever, and wherever, the patient has a medical emergency and can't speak for himself/herself.
+After talking, the patient and his/her health care professional may be able to make informed, shared decisions about what treatments the patient wants, or does not want, and put them on a POLST form.
+This form is a portable medical order that emergency personnel can follow whenever, and wherever, the patient has a medical emergency and can't speak for himself/herself.

 It is different from an advance directive.
 Even with an advance directive, if the patient has a medical emergency, emergency personnel will do everything possible to attempt to save the patient's life, including CPR and putting the patient on a breathing machine.
 They are required by law to do so.

 Patients who are seriously ill or frail may not want that level of treatment.
-The POLST Paradigm Form is a way for the patient to say "Yes, I want CPR and full treatment" or "No, I want to stay where I am and be made comfortable", or something in the middle.
-The POLST Paradigm Form can be changed or voided at anytime.
-It is up to the patient what they want their POLST Paradigm Form to say.
+The POLST form is a way for the patient to say "Yes, I want CPR and full treatment" or "No, I want to stay where I am and be made comfortable", or something in the middle.
+The POLST form can be changed or voided at anytime.
+It is up to the patient what they want their POLST form to say.

 We invite you to learn more about the POLST Paradigm!